Skip to next element

 Indoor air is more polluted than outdoor air.
 While we can’t individually control outdoor air quality we can control our indoor air quality.

 Yes, we’re Oransi and tout air purifiers so you knew this was coming, but cleaning your indoor air with air purifiers will help maintain your mental and physical health.
-Air purifiers with high efficiency air filter and a strong motor will clean your indoor air of dust, VOCs, and airborne bacteria that causes illness.
+Air purifiers with HEPA filters and a strong motor will clean your indoor air of dust and airborne bacteria that causes illness while activated carbon filters will help with VOCs.
 Cleaning your indoor air helps to mitigate these harmful particles.

 5. Regularly Reach Out To Loved Ones